danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About Mockery

-Mockery is a mocking library for Swift that helps you mock functionality e.g. when unit testing or developing new functionality.
+Mockery is a mocking library for Swift.
+It helps you mock functionality e.g. when you unit test or develop new functionality.

 With Mockery, you can easily `register` return values, `invoke` method calls, `return` mocked return values and `inspect` function executions.

 Mockery supports mocking functions with optional and non-optional return values as well as resultless ones.
 It supports values, structs, classes and enums and doesn't put any restrains on the code you write.